developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 #### Bug Reporting Configuration - Send Via Email Detail SMTP Host

-This Managed Configuration allows an Administrator using an EMM to configure the address or host name of the SMTP (email) Server via which emails will be sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**.
+This Managed Configuration allows an Administrator using an EMM to configure the address or host name of the SMTP (email) Server via which emails is sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**.

 Note that the Administrator must have access to an email account on the selected SMTP Server and must specify details of that account via additional Managed Configurations within the same group to enable Zebra Extended Bug Reporting to send emails via that SMTP Server.
 In addition, the Administrator must have access to a valid email account to use as the destination of the emails, which is NOT required to be on the same SMTP Server, and must specify details of the email address of that account via an additional Managed Configuration within the same group, to enable Zebra Extended Bug Reporting to send the emails to that destination.

 #### Bug Reporting Configuration - Send Via Email Detail SMTP Port

-This Managed Configuration allows an Administrator using an EMM to configure the TCP port number of the SMTP (email) Server via which emails will be sent to deliver generated Bug Reports, and should be specified if only if the Managed Configuration **Bug Reporting Configuration - Send Via Email Detail SMTP Host** is specified.
+This Managed Configuration allows an Administrator using an EMM to configure the TCP port number of the SMTP (email) Server via which emails is sent to deliver generated Bug Reports, and should be specified if only if the Managed Configuration **Bug Reporting Configuration - Send Via Email Detail SMTP Host** is specified.

 #### Bug Reporting Configuration - Send Via Email Detail Sender ID

-This Managed Configuration allows an Administrator using an EMM to configure the ID of the email account that will be used as the source (from address) of emails that will be sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State** and a valid SMTP (email) Server is specified via the Managed Configuration **Bug Reporting Configuration - Send Via Email SMTP Host**
+This Managed Configuration allows an Administrator using an EMM to configure the ID of the email account that is used as the source (from address) of emails that is sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State** and a valid SMTP (email) Server is specified via the Managed Configuration **Bug Reporting Configuration - Send Via Email SMTP Host**

 Note that the Administrator must have access to a valid email account on the configured SMTP (email) Server and must specify additional information via other Managed Configurations within the same group, such as **Bug Reporting Configuration - Send Via Email Detail Sender Password** to enable Zebra Extended Bug Reporting to successfully send the emails using that account via that server.

 #### Bug Reporting Configuration - Send Via Email Detail Sender Password

-This Managed Configuration allows an Administrator using an EMM to configure the password of the email account that will be used as the source (from address) of emails that will be sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**, and a valid SMTP (email) Server is specified via the Managed Configuration **Bug Reporting Configuration - Send Via Email SMTP Host**, and a valid email address is specified via the Managed Configuration **Bug Reporting Configuration - Send Via Email Sender ID**.
+This Managed Configuration allows an Administrator using an EMM to configure the password of the email account that is used as the source (from address) of emails that is sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**, and a valid SMTP (email) Server is specified via the Managed Configuration **Bug Reporting Configuration - Send Via Email SMTP Host**, and a valid email address is specified via the Managed Configuration **Bug Reporting Configuration - Send Via Email Sender ID**.

 #### Bug Reporting Configuration - Send Via Email Detail Send To Address

-This Managed Configuration allows an Administrator using an EMM to configure the email address of the email account that will be used as the destination (to address) of emails that will be sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**.
+This Managed Configuration allows an Administrator using an EMM to configure the email address of the email account that is used as the destination (to address) of emails that is sent to deliver generated Bug Reports, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Send Via Email Detail State**.

 #### Bug Reporting Configuration - Email Time to Live